 Color-Coding the Connection Lines

-Once a connection is routed between two pads, the associated connection line disappears.
+- Once a connection is routed between two pads of the same net, the associated connection line disappears.
 This allows the connection lines to be used as a visual check to ensure all nets are fully routed - for a fully routed design, no connection lines will remain.
 If required, the connection lines can be hidden using the command View » Connections » Hide All.

 Although it is possible to select other routing modes, these are for 2D PCB design only and must not be used.
 Selecting one of the other modes may result in a crash, and loss of work.